If I am flashed by an unmanned speed camera, when do the police have to serve a Notice of Intended Prosecution on me?

 If you accumulate 12 (or more) penalty points within a 3 year period, you will be disqualified from driving for six months.
 If, after that, you begin driving again and get even more penalty points, then things will get even worse for you: If you get a second “totting up” disqualification within 3 years, then that disqualification will be for a year.
 If you then go on to get a third disqualification within 3 years, you will be facing a two year ban.

 Where can I get help if I am charged with a speeding offence?

 Probably the best source of help is a solicitor with specific experience of motoring law cases.
-You can find such a solicitor by doing an online search.
-In addition, a matching service like Contact Law can introduce you to a solicitor in your area with the relevant skills and experience (and Contact Law will not charge you for making such an introduction).
+You can find such a solicitor by doing a search in our directory.
+You can use the form on the right-hand side of this page.